 Bayern Munich chairman Karl-Heinz Rummenigge admitted that his side's stunning 4-0 demolition of Barcelona in the first leg of their Champions League semifinal on Tuesday night felt "like a dream."

-The Bavarians went into the game at the Allianz Arena as slight favourites, but few pundits foresaw Jupp Heynckes' men sweeping the Catalans aside as they did, with a Thomas Muller double and a goal apiece from Mario Gomez and Arjen Robben.
+The Bavarians went into the game at the Allianz Arena as the slight favorite, but few pundits foresaw Jupp Heynckes' men sweeping the Catalans aside as they did, with a Thomas Muller double and a goal apiece from Mario Gomez and Arjen Robben.

 Rummenigge admits he was bowled over by the standard of his side's display, telling Sky Deutschland: "We won 4-0 against the best team in the world.
 That is like a dream here tonight.

 "We played beautifully.
 We did not give our opponents any chances.
 I do not think Barca ever had a game where they had so few chances.“

 The legendary striker was full of praise for two-goal hero Muller, but he was keen to acknowledge that Blaugrana star Lionel Messi had clearly not recovered from his recent hamstring trouble.

 "Thomas Muller had a fantastic match," Rummenigge enthused.
 "But I still think Messi is the No. 1.
 I don't think he was completely fit."